GrantXTV/NBTV-Project/README.md

 VE3XTV

-Before Installing the NBTV software do this
+Before Installing the NBTV software do this to

 add this repository: